Shana12345/LatestDocker/README.md

 <a name="depl"></a>
 # Deployment
-The automated build was included in this project, but the test and deployment process was still done by Jenkins, via GitHub which was triggered with every push event.
+The automated build wasn't included in this project, but the test and deployment process was still done by Jenkins, via GitHub which was triggered with every push event.
 This website can be deployed both locally as well as externally by a virtual machine.

 ## JENKINS & GIT